hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

   - best
 ---

 For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves.
 Here is our selection of the best winter gloves which I would consider to buy for skiing, snowboarding, snowshoeing or hiking in 2017.
+In our <a href="#list">comparison table</a> we give you an overview of our winter gloves.

 ---